Canon 80D vs Panasonic G80

 It is notable that the 80D has a headphone jack, which is not present on the G80 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the 80D and the G80 have been discontinued, but can regularly be found used on eBay.
+Both the 80D and the G80 have been discontinued, but can regularly be found used on ebay.
 The 80D was replaced by the Canon 90D, while the G80 was followed by the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 80D and G80 can be found, respectively, in the Canon 80D Manual (free pdf) or the online Panasonic G80 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 80D and the Panasonic G80?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.